m91michel/mathias-rocks-v1/content/blog/2022-08-10-4-projects-in-4-months.md

 date: "2022-08-10"
 description: Inspired by Peter Levels 12 Startups in 12 Months I decided to do the "4 Projects in 4 Months” challenge.
 keywords: [sabbatical, startup, personal]
-tags: [personal, '4 Projects in 4 Months']
+tags: [personal, "4 Projects in 4 Months"]
 ---

 Inspired by Peter Levels [12 Startups in 12 Months](https://levels.io/12-startups-12-months/) I decided to do the “4 Projects in 4 Months” challenge.
 I plan to do a sabbatical and work full-time on my projects for four months.
 This blog post describes the reasons why and how I am doing this.